 Saint David's Day is the feast day of Saint David is to celebrate the life of the Welsh bishop, and the patron saint of Wales.
 St. David's day is celebrated on March 1.

-Wales and the Welsh.
+What are the Wales and the Welsh known for?
 The valleys - green-green-grass of home.
 Friendly and happy people.
 People who love to sing, like Katherine Jenkins, and Tom Jones.
 Sheep, rugby and their complicated long words such as Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, a small village on the island of Anglesey.
 Plus, Brecon Beacons is the mountain range in South Wales which is the perfect destination for stargazing in the world.